rychu-tech/airport-management/README.md

 - [ ] Add timestamps to users
 - [ ] Add active column to users
 - [ ] Add more detailed feature description
-- [ X ] Add tests for carrier and airplanes
+- [X] Add tests for carrier and airplanes
 - [ ] Add tests for user authentication
 - [ ] Add response codes description